-Holiday visitors (34%) account for a small proportion of visitation.
-There is opportunity to grow the holiday market throughout the region in line with comparative destinations, such as the Hunter Region.
+Holiday visitors (34%) account for the largest proportion of visitation.
+There is opportunity to grow the holiday market throughout the region in line with comparative destinations, such as the Hunter Region, a comparable NSW wine region and visitor destination.

-Visiting friends and relatives is a strong motivation for visit (28%).
-This is confirmed by visiting friends and relatives (37%) being the second most undertaken activity for visitors to the region.
+Visiting friends and relatives is also a strong motivation for visit (28%).
+This is reinforced by the second most undertaken activity for visitors to the region being visiting friends and relatives.

-Other reasons for visit, which includes activities such as medical services, account for 25% of visitation to the Orange Region, which is significantly higher than the Hunter Region.
+Other reasons for visit, which includes purposes such as medical services, account for 25% of visitation to the Orange Region, which is significantly higher than the Hunter Region.
 This reinforces the strength of Orange City as a regional centre providing a range of services to the surrounding regional population.

 Visitors to the Orange Region are primarily older couples (27%) and parents with children under 14 years (25%).
-With a high proportion of older couples, the Orange Region is in a strong position to grow midweek travel.
+With a high proportion of older couples, the Orange Region is in a strong position to grow midweek travel